Precision Growing

 What can you tell us about the experiment at Research Centre Hoogstraten in cultivating strawberries on stone wool growing media?

-“In the first experiment, we already observed that the production of strawberries on stone wool growing media offered great prospects.
+“In the first experiment, we already observed that the strawberry production on stone wool growing media offered great prospects.
 The fruit was equivalent in size and weight to the fruit grown on traditional cocopeat substrate.
 On the tray field - between June 2019 and December 2019 – we didn’t yet manage to optimize the cultivation of strawberry plants.
 The plant roots were standing in water, making it easy for fungal diseases to spread.
 That was reflected in production, with a loss of 20 percent.
 Despite these loss figures, production turned out similar to that of traditional substrate.
 If we can improve the cultivation method in follow-up research by putting the stone wool in trays, for example, we’ll probably be able to drastically reduce the loss figures.”

 20201007 GR PHO 5308